It’s important to make some time for yourself and focus on your wellbeing.

-The seven tips below are simple to follow and could help you improve your focus and reduce the risk of stress.
+The tips below are simple to follow and could help you focus more on your wellbeing and reduce the risk of stress.

 The constant pinging and buzzing of our smartphones can make it hard to switch off – quite literally!
+Plus, with many of us working from home at the moment we also have our ever-present laptops to contend with.
 However, we should all aim to get some time away from technology, especially before bed as it can disturb sleep.
 Equally important is knowing when to switch off your work technology so you keep a good work-life balance.

 “Weekends should be as work-free as possible.
-If your boss or manager gives you a work mobile, then I suggest turning that and its associated email function off at the end of the working day,” says psychiatrist Dr. Mark Silvert, a Medical Director & Consultant Psychiatrist at The Blue Tree Clinic
+If you have a work mobile, then I suggest turning that and its associated email function off at the end of the working day,” says psychiatrist Dr. Mark Silvert, a Medical Director & Consultant Psychiatrist at The Blue Tree Clinic.

 “It's all too easy just to check your emails on holidays, weekends and evenings and then find yourself subconsciously feeling nagged by some piece of unfinished work.
 The key to being happy and stress-free is being strict with yourself.”